shivakanthsujit/shivakanthsujit.github.io/_pages/about.md

 Hello to my small corner of the internet!

-I'm a masters student at [École de technologie supérieure, Montreal](etsmtl.ca) and [Mila](mila.quebec) supervised by [Prof. Christian Desrosiers](https://www.etsmtl.ca/professeurs/cdesrosiers/accueil) and [Prof. Samira Ebrahimi Kahou](https://saebrahimi.github.io/).
+I'm a masters student at [École de technologie supérieure, Montreal](etsmtl.ca) and [Mila](mila.quebec) supervised by [Prof. Samira Ebrahimi Kahou](https://saebrahimi.github.io/).
 During my masters I intend to explore continual reinforcement learning and computer vision.
-I completed my undergrad in Intrumentation and Control Engineering from NIT Trichy.
+I completed my undergrad in Intrumentation and Control Engineering from [NIT Trichy](https://nitt.edu).
 Feel free to reach out to talk about reinforcement learning or control theory.